 GSM: a GSM this stands for grams per square meter and is a measurement frequently used in packaging.

 Impact strength: The impact strength is how much a package can withstand when it has large impact.

 Ink jet printing: Ink jet printing is a type of printing that puts tiny drops of ink into a letter, image, or number which are then sprayed onto the surface to be printed.

 In-mould labelling: in-mould labelling is a process where pre-printed labels are put in the mould before the plastic, this means that the packaging does then not need to be decorated after it is created.

 ISTA: the ISTA stands for the international safe transit association.
 It is a non-profit organisation that helps find shipping solutions that implement effective packaging and fulfilment systems.

 Jigsaw packs: jigsaw packs are foam cushion packaging that slot together.
 They are used to protect fragile items.

-Laser etching: a process where lasers engrave a design onto a material.
+Laser etching: laser etching is a process where lasers engrave a design onto a material.

 Part two of the glossary can be found here.